jstewmc/gravity/docs/setting.md

 $g->set(Setting\Qux::class, new Service\Qux());
 ```

-When an instance-defined service is requested, Gravity will return the instance.
+When an instance-defined service is requested, Gravity will simply return the instance.

 ### Anonymous functions